Home Health Chondrosis: symptoms, causes, treatment

 • weakness of the muscular system in the lower extremities;

-• sudden shooting pains in the lower back when bending, coughing, sudden movements, lifting heavy objects;
+• sudden shooting pains in the lower back when bending over, coughing, sudden movements, lifting heavy objects;

-• curvature of the spine in the spine.
+• curvature of the spine in the spinal region.

-Treatment of chondrosis of the lumbosacral spine consists in taking medicines that relieve symptoms (pain relievers, anti-inflammatory, diuretics to relieve puffiness); as supporting agents and to accelerate the regeneration of damaged tissues - vitamin complexes, nicotinic acid.
+Treatment of chondrosis of the lumbosacral spine consists of taking medications that relieve symptoms (painkillers, anti-inflammatory drugs, diuretics to relieve swelling); as supporting agents and to accelerate the processes of regeneration of damaged tissues - vitamin complexes, nicotinic acid.

-To reduce the load on the lower back, the patient is prescribed walking with crutches or canes, procedures for stretching the spine.
-With severe pain, novocaine blockade is performed in the vertebral region.
+To reduce the load on the lower back, the patient is prescribed walking with the help of crutches or a cane, and procedures for traction of the spine.
+For severe pain, novocaine blockades are applied to the spinal region.

-As physiotherapy, ultrasound, electrophoresis, laser irradiation, massage, swimming, manual therapy, acupuncture are prescribed.
+Physiotherapeutic therapy includes ultrasound, electrophoresis, laser irradiation, massage, swimming, manual therapy, and acupuncture.
 Removal of hernias and protrusions, strengthening of the damaged area of the spine is carried out through surgical intervention.
 As a rule, patients with lumbar chondrosis are prescribed bed rest.

-Treatment of spinal chondrosis requires a long time and a lot of effort.
-A feature of pathologies of the musculoskeletal system is that it is impossible to finally recover from the disease.
-However, timely started therapy will make it possible to stop the process of destruction of the vertebral discs, get rid of unwanted symptoms.
-The terms of conservative treatment are 1-3 months, and after the operation, the rehabilitation period lasts up to 12 months.
+Treatment of vertebral chondrosis requires a long time and a lot of effort.
+A feature of pathologies of the musculoskeletal system is that it is impossible to completely recover from the disease.
+However, timely initiation of therapy will make it possible to stop the process of destruction of the vertebral discs and get rid of unwanted symptoms.
+The duration of conservative treatment is 1-3 months, and after surgery the rehabilitation period lasts up to 12 months.

 • drug therapy;